davidlcassidy/davidlcassidy/README.md

 Here’s a sneak peek at some of my favorite creations:

-- **Travel Wallet**: A free Android app that helps manage travel loyalty programs and credit cards.
+- **[Travel Wallet](https://github.com/davidlcassidy/travel-wallet)**: A free Android app that helps manage travel loyalty programs and credit cards.

-- **Family Media Processor**: A Flask-based, Docker-deployable app that automates setting metadata, geotagging, and organizing media files.
+- **[Family Media Processor](https://github.com/davidlcassidy/family-media-processor)**: A Flask-based, Docker-deployable app that automates setting metadata, geotagging, and organizing media files.

-- **Christmas Letters Website**: A simple, bilingual website designed for sharing private family Christmas letters, complete with password protection and deployed via Cloudflare Pages.
+- **[Christmas Letters Website](https://github.com/davidlcassidy/christmas-letters-website)**: A simple, bilingual website designed for sharing private family Christmas letters, complete with password protection and deployed via Cloudflare Pages.

-Feel free to explore my other repositories—there’s plenty more to discover, from small utilities to larger applications!
+Feel free to explore my other repositories—there’s plenty more to discover!

 ## 📬 Get in Touch